dvdsgl/ts-yaml/README.md

     label: "csharp ruby golang"
 ```

-This could be written in TypeScript as:
+This could be written in TypeScript as `steps.yaml.ts`:

 ```typescript
 const fixtures = [